Palomar College Early Childhood Education Lab School

 - Helping children and adults achieve their full potential in the context of relationships that are based on trust, respect, and positive regard.

-Palomar College Early Childhood Education Lab School believes there are five important goals to be a successful program.
-They include children, families, staff, students, and community.
+The ECELS believes there are five important goals to be a successful program.
+They include children, families, staff, students, and the community.

 To provide a safe, stimulating, and developmentally appropriate learning environment in conjunction with a quality educational curriculum that assists the social, emotional, physical, and intellectual growth of all children.

-To provide a healthy, positive, and optimal team teaching work environment which respects each employee’s contributions to operate successfully.
-To advocate for a living wage, benefits and compensation that is based on education, experience and responsibility.
+To provide a healthy, positive, and optimal team-teaching work environment that respects each employee’s contributions to operate successfully.
+To advocate for a living wage, benefits, and compensation that is based on education, experience, and responsibility.

-To operate an exemplary program, with a welcoming atmosphere, providing guidance and support, for college students to observe and participate in, to include child development student teachers as well as students from any discipline, who have projects involving work with children.
+To operate an exemplary program, with a welcoming atmosphere, providing guidance and support, for college students to observe and participate and includes child development student teachers.
+Students from any discipline who have projects involving work with children are also welcome.

-To exemplify and model a quality college campus based program within the local community and California State system of Early Childhood Education.
-To advocate for children and families based on the premise of how important early learning is for individual future success and for the society as a whole.
+To exemplify and model a quality college campus-based program within the local community and California State system of Early Childhood Education.
+To advocate for children and families based on the premise of how important early learning is for individual future success and society as a whole.